seanrussell/profile-modifier-plugin/README.md

 OPTIONS
   -n, --name=classname                  (required) the name of the Apex Class you want to remove.

   -p, --profile=profilename             the name of the profile you want to remove the class from.
 This can be a comma separated list of profile names.
 Note: if a profile name has a space in the name, the name should be enclosed in quotes.
-If this flag is not specified, the assumption is that the class will be removed from all profiles in either the default location or the location provided by in the --filepath option.
+If this flag is not specified, the assumption is that the class will be removed from all profiles in the path locations specified in your sfdx-project.json file.

   -a, --alphabetize                     [default: false] Alphabetize profile metadata file